-Subsequent to the three months ended March 31, 2023, the Company and Welltower Inc. ("Welltower") entered into amendments to the Company's existing lease arrangements pursuant to which the Company continues to lease 74 communities.
+During the three months ended June 30, 2023, the Company entered into amendments to its existing lease arrangements with Welltower Inc. ("Welltower") pursuant to which the Company continues to lease 74 communities.
 In connection with the amendments, the Company extended the maturity of one lease involving 39 communities from December 31, 2026 until June 30, 2032.
 As a result, the Company's amended lease arrangements provide that the current term for 69 of the communities will expire on June 30, 2032 and the current term for five of the communities will expire on December 31, 2024.
 The amendments did not change the amount of required lease payments over the previous term of the leases or the annual lease escalators.
 In addition, Welltower agreed to make available a pool in the aggregate amount of up to \$17.0 million to fund costs associated with certain capital expenditure projects for 69 of the communities.
-Upon reimbursement of such expenditures, the annual minimum rent under the lease will prospectively increase by the amount of the reimbursement multiplied by the sum of the then current SOFR (subject to a floor of 3.0%) and a margin of 4.0%, and such amount will escalate annually consistent with the minimum rent escalation provisions of the 39 community lease.
-The Company preliminarily estimates that the amendment to the lease arrangements will increase the right-of-use assets and lease obligations recognized on its condensed consolidated balance sheet each by approximately \$125.0 million.
+Upon reimbursement of such expenditures, the annual minimum rent under the lease will prospectively increase by the amount of the reimbursement multiplied by the sum of the then current SOFR (subject to a floor of 3.0%) and a margin of 4.0%, and such amount will escalate annually consistent with the minimum rent escalation provisions of the 39 community lease